PrairieLearn/PrairieLearn/docs/course.md

 ## Comments in JSON files

-You can add comments to JSON files using the property `comment` on any object.
-You can only use this property once for each object.
+You can add comments to JSON files using the `"comment"` key on any object.
+You can only use this key once for each object.
 For example:

 ```json
 {